cloudnative-pg/postgres-containers/README.md

 }
 ```

-Renovate will never change the `compatibility` part of the tag!
-So bumping from e.g., `trixie` to the next debian release must be done manually.
+Renovate will never change the `compatibility` part of the tag, ensuring that the upgraded images will remain compatible.

 ## License and copyright